PatrykSitko/node-system-path-db-es6/README.md

    - extention (typeof string)

-     The extention argument of the anonimous function returns the file extension (Ex.: "txt") or is empty if it's an directory (Ex.: "").
+     The extention argument of the anonimous function returns the file extension (Ex.: "txt") or is undefined if it's an directory.

    - getDatabaseStructure (typeof function)